 This is one of my absolute favorite ways to keep track of inspiration.
 The instant I saw this image from The Pink Dream I saved it to my folder.
 Well, after I picked my jaw up off the floor.
-If you are on Instagram and don’t know how to create folders, let me know in the comments and I will do a tutorial.
-It’s the best.
+If you are on Instagram and don’t know how to create folders, check out this tutorial.
 The second a space catches my eye, I save it.
 When I scroll back through I see pretty much all of the same style.
 It’s a great way to capture inspiration and save it for when you need it.

 16. Envision Your Dream Room

 Sit back, close your eyes and try to envision your perfect bedroom.
 This exercise may be easy for some and difficult for others.
 If you are able to do it, write down what you see.
 What colors?
 What style furniture, etc. Another way to start realizing what defines your style.

 This straight up can’t be ignored.
 Sure, maybe you LOVE marble and see it everywhere but you have four children and host monthly pasta night at your house.
 Most likely not a candidate for marble.
 Not saying you can’t, but let’s get real.
 You need to know how your family lives.
 I always say my family lives hard.
 And we do.
 The kids were taught from a very young age to respect our belongings, not eat on the sofa, etc. But I always dreamed about having the house where the kids are running in and out with their friends.
 We embrace that.
 Just the other day, four boys showed up to play hockey with my son in our back yard.
 We aren’t afraid of scratches and dents.
 It gives this home more character.
 So know what your family needs.
 Will a white sofa work for you?
 If so, I am super jealous.
 Just sayin’.